Skip to content

 How long does a visit to the Salineras take?

 A realistic timeframe is often 45 to 90 minutes.
-More time is suitable if you want to take photos, enjoy the viewpoints, and make a purchase in the shop at your leisure.
+More time is suitable if photos, viewpoints, and shopping are to be enjoyed at a leisurely pace.

-The facility is an active production site.
-Entering can damage the pools and contaminate the salt.
+The site is an active production facility.
+Entering the ponds can damage them and contaminate the salt.
 Therefore, visits are concentrated on paths, viewpoints, and sales areas.

 Are there restrooms and small shops?

-In Moray, the tourism inventory mentions infrastructure such as ticket offices, paths, and viewpoints.
-In Maras, there are often stalls and small shops, especially for salt products.
+In Moray, the tourism inventory mentions infrastructure such as ticket booths, paths, and viewpoints.
+In Maras, there are often sales stands and small shops, especially for salt products.

 What are the biggest mistakes made in planning?

 Underestimating the sun and wind often happens.
-A mistake with the ticket also often occurs because Maras and Moray are thought of as a package, but they use two separate payment systems.
+A mistake with tickets also frequently occurs because Maras and Moray are often considered a package, but they use two separate payment systems.

 Sources

-• COSITUC: Boleto Turístico del Cusco, Price List, Ticket Types, Purchase Information and Circuito III
+• COSITUC: Boleto Turístico del Cusco, Tariff, Ticket Types, Purchase Information, and Circuit III

-• MINCETUR Inventory of Tourist Resources: Moray, Ticket Logic, Visiting Hours and Infrastructure
+• MINCETUR Inventory of Tourist Resources: Moray, Ticket Logic, Visiting Time, and Infrastructure

 • UNESCO World Heritage Centre: Salt Mines of Maras, Tentative List 2019, Description of Salt Extraction and Canal Systems

-• World Heritage Peru / Ministry of Culture: Salineras de Maras on the UNESCO Tentative List
+• Patrimonio Mundial Perú / Ministerio de Cultura: Salineras de Maras on the UNESCO Tentative List